 Reordering Security Policies

 Reordering security policy allows to move the policies around after they have been created.
-Junos OS offers a tool for verifying that the order of policies in the policy list is valid.
+Junos OS provides CLI statements and command for verifying that the order of policies in the policy list and change the order if required.

 Example 1